 Your racer remains at the center of the screen, while the entire play area turns as you turn.
 I personally found it extremely difficult to navigate in this manner due to the extreme speed at which the faeries fly.
 Notice, however, the bottom left of the play screen: there is an overview map of the racers flying.
 It is far easier to navigate from above than from within the race area.

 Just make sure you don't confuse your directions!
 Remember to always steer from the perspective of your faerie.

-The colored lines mark each faerie's cloud trail - Illusen's is green, the Space Faerie's is purple, the Tooth Faerie's orange, and Taelia's yellow.
-There is a small circle around your faerie to act as a "YOU ARE HERE" arrow.
+The coloured lines mark each faerie's cloud trail: Illusen's is green, the Space Faerie's is purple, the Tooth Faerie's orange, and Taelia's yellow.
+There is a small circle around your faerie to act as a "YOU ARE HERE" marker.
 Each faerie begins in a different corner (hence the earlier mention of choosing faerie based on game orientation), but the thing is, you're turning around so much that it still doesn't really matter for more than the first few seconds of each round which corner you start in.
-The small colored boxes represent the powerups - blue for Meerca Trail, white for Tonu Charge, green for Sluggish Slorg.
+The small colored boxes represent the powerups: blue for Meerca Trail, white for Tonu Charge, green for Sluggish Slorg.

 Also note that the bottom right of the screen contains a large bubble with an image of your character and three smaller bubbles for each of the other characters.
 When the image is darkened, the player is out for the round.
 The small number on the top of the bubble tells the number of lives left.

 If you have elected to adopt the "wait it out" method, it's best to try and stick to the outer edges of the playing area and just do laps.
 Or if one of the other faeries cuts you up, set aside a rectangle (preferably against a wall) and just fly round and round until the others crash and burn.